 Since total payments are not always received in the calendar year of production, you always have to ask this question in order to complete this Column correctly.
-Be sure any marketing charges related to sales under the contract are subtracted out and recorded in Section D, Item 6.
 Record the total amount the operation received during the calendar year for sales under the marketing contract.
 This is often less than the quantity marketed under contract times the per unit price.
-Sometimes the producer is not paid until after the first of the next year.
-If the operation did not receive any payment under the contract in 2006, enter a dash and make a note.
+Sometimes the producer is not paid at all until after the first of the next year.
+If the operation did not receive any payment under the contract in 2009, enter a dash and make a note.
+Be sure any marketing charges related to sales under the contract are subtracted out and recorded in Item 7.

-If the operation did not receive all of the payments owed to them under the contract in 2006 (Column 6 is less than Column 3 times Column 5), the remaining amount owed must be accounted for as an asset in Item 7c.
+If the operation did not receive all of the payments owed to them under the contract in 2009 (Column 6 is less than Column 3 times Column 5), the remaining amount owed must be accounted for as an asset in Item 8b (accounts receivable).